Manage Document Properties with Node.js via C++

 const dataDir = path.join(__dirname, "data");

-// Open an Excel file
+// Instantiate a Workbook object and open an Excel file

 const workbook = new AsposeCells.Workbook(path.join(dataDir, "sample-document-properties.xlsx"));